Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-\subsubsection{Summary of communication costs.}
+\subsubsection{Summary of communication costs}

-\tab{tab:pir_sum_costs} summarises the communication cost for our two \PIRSUM{} approaches for instantiating $\funcPirSum$ over a database of size $\dbsize$ with $\threshold$ PIR queries per client.
-More concrete details along with the security guarantees are provided in \sect{app:PIR-SUM}.
+\tab{tab:pir_sum_costs} summarises the communication cost for our two \PIRSUM{} approaches for instantiating $\funcPirSum$ over a database of size $\dbsize$ with $\threshold$ PIR queries per client. \fig{fig:plot-encounter} and \tab{tab:comm_cost_avg_enc} show the concrete communication costs of \pirname{} for varying average numbers of encounters~$\avgencounters{}$, which corresponds to the threshold~$\threshold$ in $\PIRSUM$.
+Our largest benchmarks with a population size of 10M (corresponding to 10M database blocks, leading to a database size of around 1 GBytes for block size $\ell=128$ bits) with 500 average encounters (corresponding to threshold $\threshold=500$) only require around 500 KBytes communication per participant for $\PIRSUMA$ and less than 20 KBytes for $\PIRSUMB$.